-Use italics for emphasis, not bold

-Italics can be used to emphasize words or phrases.
-Do not use bold for emphasis.
-Bold may only be used in quotations, where the bold is part of the original text.
+Use italics for emphasis, do not use bold.
+Bold should only be used in quotations, where the bold is part of the original text.

 Foreign text should be in italics.
 Latin words are italicized only if they are not included in the Oxford English Dictionary.